 Note that I said "almost", as there are a few models new right now worth going for which aren't too bad, price-wise.
 One such model is the Melody Maker Special.
 For a USA-built, it's priced very well.
-Hang on to that for 10 years and you'll have a $2,000 guitar easily and get more than double what you paid for it.
+Hang on to that for 10 years and you'll easily get more than double what you paid for it.
 It's certainly a better buy than any new-model Norlin era Gibson, that's for sure.

 Gibson still has a few good gems that are decent investments, but you have to shop carefully and wisely to find them.